bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 `s` Allows `.` to match newline characters. `RegExp.prototype.dotAll`

-`u` “unicode”; treat a pattern as a sequence of unicode code points. `RegExp.prototype.unicode`
+`u` “unicode "; treat a pattern as a sequence of unicode code points. `RegExp.prototype.unicode`

-`y` Perform a “sticky” search that matches starting at the current position in the target string. `RegExp.prototype.sticky`
+`y` Perform a “sticky " search that matches starting at the current position in the target string. `RegExp.prototype.sticky`

 #### Regular expression flags